-Students undertake four unit of study which explore the following guiding questions.
+Students undertake four units of study which explore the following quiding questions.

-- Unit 1: Identity What makes me who I am? - Unit 2: Relationships What is Love? - Unit 3: Social Justice What is the purpose of my life? - Unit 4: Universal What does it mean to be Catholic?
+- Identity What makes me who I am? - Relationships What is Love? - Social Justice What is the purpose of my life? - Universal What does it mean to be Catholic?